testcontainers/testcontainers-go/docs/features/creating_networks.md

 import "github.com/testcontainers/testcontainers-go/network"
 ```

-Then, you can create a network using the `network.New` function.
+Then, you can create a network using the `testcontainers.NewNetwork` function.
 This function receives a variadic list of options that can be used to configure the network.

 - `WithAttachable()`
 - `WithCheckDuplicate()`